anno4j/anno4j/README.md

 ## Restrictions

-For the first version, anno4j does not provide full coverage of LD Path for querying.
-However, these selectors are supported:
+For the first version, anno4j does not provide full coverage of the Web Annotation Working Group specification and LD Path for querying.

+### Restrictions to the Ontology Model

+The current state of anno4j does not support the full functionality that is posed by the specification of the ontology model used by the Web Annotation Working Group.
+The restrictions are as follows:

+**Multiplicity**

+Multiplicity constructs (see [here](http://www.w3.org/TR/2014/WD-annotation-model-20141211/#multiplicity)) are not yet supported.

+**Multiple instances**

+The specification allows to have multiple instances at certain points, for example an annotation can have multiple bodies, targets, and/or motivations.
+This is currently not possible.

+**Styles**

+Styles, used generally at client side to render annotations accordingly (see [here](http://www.w3.org/TR/2014/WD-annotation-model-20141211/#styles)), are not yet implemented.

+**States**

+States are utilised to represent versions of annotations that develop over time (see [here](http://www.w3.org/TR/2014/WD-annotation-model-20141211/#states)) can not be used yet.

+### LD Path restrictions

+The following selectors are supported for LD Path:

 **Property Selections**